 Multiple studies have demonstrated that pinot noir consistently contain the highest levels of resveratrol among wines—and resveratrol has been shown to blast fat.
 One study found that pinot had more than five times the amount found in California cabernet sauvignon.
 While it has the lightest body and tannins of the classic red grapes, pinot can possess a haunting variety of flavors: berries, cola, tea, mushroom, even hints of barnyard.
 Read on for 16 Of the Best Weight-Loss Wines.

-Open a Guinness
+They Crack Open a Guinness

 Pulling significantly ahead of the pack in the Eat This, Not That!
 Light Beer Taste Test, Sam Adams Light (at 119 calories) was lauded for its discernable nutty flavor and relatively full body.
 One tester even noted that it “tasted like something I might find in a nice beer garden!”
 As for what not to drink: Most beers carry fewer than 175 calories, but even your average extra-heady brew rarely eclipses 250.
 That makes Sierra Nevada’s Bigfoot the undisputed beast of the beer jungle.
 Granted, the alcohol itself provides most of the calories, but it’s the extra heft of carbohydrates that helps stuff nearly 2,000 calories into each six-pack.
 For comparison, Budweiser has 10.6 grams of carbs, Blue Moon has 13, and Guinness Draught has 10.
 Let’s hope the appearance of this gut-inducing guzzler in your fridge is as rare as encounters with the fabled beast himself.